-This section scopes the most desirable and likely land uses that could be expected to be attracted to the Ohinewai Industrial Land.
+This section scopes the most desirable and likely land uses that could be expected to be attracted to the Ohinewai Industrial Land identified in the proposed Draft Waikato 2070 Growth and Economic Development Strategy.

 It does so by taking into account the economic and business location considerations identified above; the land and its location's relative attractiveness compared with possible competing industrial land, and an initial overview of the particular attributes of each location.